to the Main Frrraction Guide→

 Definition: When d is an int at the center of its cluster, we define q = n/d = n . /. d (where the symbol . /. designates euclidean integer division).
 The int-divisibility condition d .|. n is that the euclidean remainder after dividing n by d be 0.

-[Note: In both cases of pure denominator (unit or int) the quotients are unique if n and d are both unambiguously known.]
+[Note: In both cases of pure denominator (unit or int divisor of modulus) the quotients are unique when n and d are both unambiguously known.]

 Theorem 5: Any residue r can be expressed as the product of an int ir and a unit ur: r ≡ ir ⋅ ur.